 Specialist routing¶

-The Router class in src/pipeline/router.py determines which specialist enrichment strategies apply to a given extraction result.
+The Router class in src/pipeline/router.py determines which specialist enrichment strategies apply to a given extraction result, plans their execution order, and assigns relevant context items to each specialist.

 How routing works¶

 The router receives an ExtractionResult and a UserTableSchema.
-It builds a compact summary of the extraction data — table roles, headers, row counts, sample cell values, context types, and content snippets — and sends it to the fast Gemini model (gemini-3-flash-preview) with the ROUTER prompt.
-Gemini returns a GeminiRoutingResult containing a list of StrategyType values and reasoning.
+It builds a compact summary of the extraction data — table roles, headers, row counts, sample cell values, context types, context_ids, and content snippets — and sends it to the advanced Gemini model (gemini-3.1-pro-preview) with the ROUTER prompt.
+Gemini returns a GeminiRoutingResult containing strategies, execution order, context assignments, and reasoning.

 summary = self._build_summary(extraction_result, schema)

-The summary includes sample cell values from the first three rows of each main table (up to five columns).
-This allows the router to detect patterns like compound references (GL-03/GMT-01) without sending full table data.
+The summary includes sample cell values from the first three rows of each main table (up to five columns) and the context_id of each context item.
+This allows the router to detect patterns like compound references (GL-03/GMT-01) and to assign specific context items to strategies by ID.

 The five strategy types¶